 Figure 9.
-Cross-sectional profiles of the reconstructed projected lensing mass for both reconstructions, the Gaussian-smoothed stellar mass and the Gaussian-smoothed luminosity along black dashed lines shown in Figure 7.
-Locations of the reconstructed mass features are marked in black.
-The shaded regions around the reconstructed mass profiles show the uncertainties in the reconstructed mass values at 68% CL as calculated from the 40 GRALE runs.
-The M3 peak is highly significant given the uncertainties as shown in the plots.
+Cross-sectional profiles of the reconstructed projected lensing mass for both reconstructions, the Gaussian-smoothed stellar mass and the Gaussian-smoothed luminosity along black dashed lines are shown in Fig. 7.
+The locations of the reconstructed mass features are marked in black.
+The shaded regions around the reconstructed mass profiles show the uncertainties in the reconstructed mass values at 68 per cent CL as calculated from the 40 GRALE runs.
+The M3 peak is highly significant given the uncertainties, as shown in the plots.

-analyzed Abell 611, and found its stellar $M/L_B \sim 3 - 10$, which they consider high.
-A follow-up study (Andrade et al. 2022) analyzed eight strong lensing clusters.
-One cluster, MACS2129 had $M/L_B \sim 10$, while the other seven (including A611) had $M/L_B \sim 1 - 4$.
-For ellipticals outside of galaxy clusters M/L ratios are similar or lower.
-A sample of SAURON nearby ellipticals has stellar M/L_B in the range 1 - 3, within their effective radii (Cappellari et al. 2006), while a study of 7 ellipticals by Humphrey et al. (2006) obtained M/L_B < 1 interior to galaxies' effective radii.
+\sim 3-10, which they consider high.
+A follow-up study (Andrade et al. 2022) analysed eight strong lensing clusters.
+One cluster, MACS2129 had $M/L{\rm B} \sim 10$, while the other seven (including A611) had $M/L{\rm B} \sim$ 1-4.
+For ellipticals outside of galaxy clusters, M/L ratios are similar or lower.
+A sample of SAURON nearby ellipticals has stellar M/L_B in the range 1-3, within their effective radii (Cappellari et al. 2006), while a study of seven ellipticals by Humphrey et al. (2006) obtained $M/L{\rm B}$ < 1 interior to galaxies' effective radii.

 Figure 10.
-Histograms of the ratio of the total reconstructed lensing mass to Gaussian-smoothed stellar mass (M/M , in solar units), for both reconstructions in the central ~100 kpc region.
+Histograms of the ratio of the total reconstructed lensing mass to Gaussian-smoothed stellar mass $(M/M, \text{ in solar units})$, for both reconstructions in the central $\sim 100 \, \text{kpc}$ region.
 Vertical dashed lines show median values of the ratios.
-The shaded regions show the uncertainties in the histogram at 68% CL as calculated from the 40 GRALE runs.
+The shaded regions show the uncertainties in the histogram at 68 per cent CL as calculated from the 40 GRALE runs.